open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 resource that is creating the blob could point to the location of that blob itself.

 Pros:
-- No additional custom resource needed.
+- No additional custom resource and reconciler needed.

 Cons:
-- Since there is a "real" blob in the storage, it should have a respective entity to represent it, e.g.
-`artifact`/`snapshot`
+- Loss of extensibility of the architecture provided by a common interface.

 #### Option 2: Use the `snapshot` implementation